 We can almost start talking about the types of insulation you can use, where in your home to install it, and what you should lean towards.
 But before we get into all that, it’s important to understand a couple of terms.

+- R-value.
 The first is the R-value.
-R-values determine how resistant a certain form of insulation, be it a layer of fibreglass or a window, is to conductive heat flow (the type that occurs when particles of different temperature touch).
+R-values determine how resistant a certain form of insulation, be it a layer of fibreglass or a window, is to conductive heat flow (the type that occurs when particles of different temperatures touch).
 The higher the R-value is, the more resistant the insulation is.

 It’s important to note that almost everything that your home is built of is also considered insulation.
 Your walls, your windows, your doors – they all impede the flow of heat and cold, so they all provide some measure of insulation to your home.
 By upgrading your windows and doors, you can create a very well-insulated home, which is ideal.

 However, you will find specific information on insulating walls, ceilings, and floors.

 Insulating your walls